Dfam-consortium/RepeatModeler/README.md

   Recover from a failure

   If for some reason RepeatModeler fails, you may restart an analysis starting from the last round it was working on.
 The -recoverDir [<i>ResultDir</i>] option allows you to specify a diretory ( i.e RM_<PID>.<DATE>/ ) where a previous run of RepeatModeler was working and it will automatically determine how to continue the analysis.

 Caveats
 -------

-  o RepeatModeler is designed to run on assemblies rather
-    than genome reads.
+  + RepeatModeler is designed to run on assemblies rather than genome reads.
 At the start of a run a quick analysis is performed on the input database to ascertain the assembly N50.
 A histogram of contig size is also displayed.

-  o RepeatModeler employs symmetric multiprocessing parallelism,
-    therefore should be run on a single machine per-assembly.
+  + RepeatModeler employs symmetric multiprocessing parallelism, therefore should be run on a single machine per-assembly.

-  o It is not recommended that a genome be run in a batched fashion
-    nor the results of multiple RepeatModeler runs on the same genome be naively combined.
+  + It is not recommended that a genome be run in a batched fashion nor the results of multiple RepeatModeler runs on the same genome be naively combined.
 Doing so will generate a combined library that is largely redundant.
 The -genomeSampleSizeMax